adamazon/adamazon-code/README.md

 It eases the analysis as studied mechanisms of review may be completely different from one category to another.

+### Motivation

+The reason human scores themselves are not always very reliable is because even though the rating is supposed to be a measure of "helpfulness", people can still vote up a comment if it's not helpful but says something funny/creative/interesting.
+While, this sort of behavior is common and not looked down upon, it still defeat the basic purpose of scoring reviews.

-### Observations:
+### Observations

 - We found that detailed reviews are globally done by a smaller proportion of the reviewers.
-- Number of Reviews per reviewer (highest to lowest) follows a power law.
+- Number of reviews per reviewer (highest to lowest) follows a power law.
-- Even for the reviewers with the most number of the reviews, the distribution of helpfulness for their reviews are the same as global distribution.
+- Even for the reviewers with the most number of the reviews, the distribution of helpfulness and grades for their reviews are the same as global distribution.
 - We also observed around 0.3 correlation between the review length and the helpfulness rate.
 - Also, the product reviews are very tail heavy.
 75% of the total product grades are 4 or over that.
+- We look at the number of persons with reviews more than 200 which turns out to aorund 10 people only.

-### Failed attempts:
+### Failed attempts

-- We tried looking at word occurences (based on review content) but didn't find any relevant insight (Still looking further).
+- We tried looking at word occurences (based on review content) but didn't find any relevant insight (still looking further).
-- We also tried to find an example of Social proof by observing the time-series data for product grade.
+- We also tried to find an example of Social Proof by observing the time-series data for product grade without success.
 - We also looked for interesting correlation between product meta-data and reviews but didn't found any.

 ### Proposed Approach